SexChrLab/XYalign/README.md

   <img src="https://github.com/WilsonSayresLab/XYalign/blob/master/Files/XYlogo.png" width="500"/>
 </p>

+## This is a development version
+Note that this is the development version of XYalign.
+If you'd like to download a stable release, you can find them [here](https://github.com/WilsonSayresLab/XYalign/releases)

 # XYalign: Inferring Sex Chromosome Ploidy in NGS Data
 Timothy H. Webster, Tanya Phung, Madeline Couse, Bruno Grande, Eric Karlins, Phillip Richmond, Whitney Whitford, Melissa A. Wilson Sayres